You’ve booked your cabin. You picked your must-see attractions and restaurants.

 Extra snacks may be required if you’re renting a cabin that is a good distance from the main strip.

-Schlepping up and down a backroad 20 minutes each way gets tiring, and you don’t want to spend half your vacation driving cause someone forgot to pack the chips.
+Schlepping up and down a backroad 20 minutes each way gets tiring.
+Certainly, you don’t want to spend half your vacation driving cause someone forgot to pack the chips.

 5. Comfortable shoes